-- model (pybamm.
-BaseModel) The model whose solution to calculate.
-Must have attributes rhs and initial\conditions.
-All calls to solve must pass in the same model or an error is raised - t\eval (None, list or ndarray, optional) The times (in seconds) at which to compute the solution.
-Defaults to None. - inputs (dict or list, optional) A dictionary or list of dictionaries describing any input parameters to pass to the model when solving - nproc (int, optional) Number of processes to use when solving for more than one set of input parameters.
-Defaults to value returned by "os.cpu\count()". - calculate\sensitivities (list of str or bool, optional) Whether the solver calculates sensitivities of all input parameters.
-Defaults to False.
+- model (pybamm.BaseModel) The model whose solution to calculate.
+Must have attributes rhs and initial_conditions.
+All calls to solve must pass in the same model or an error is raised - t_eval (numeric type) The times (in seconds) at which to compute the solution - inputs (dict or list, optional) A dictionary or list of dictionaries describing any input parameters to pass to the model when solving - nproc (int, optional) Number of processes to use when solving for more than one set of input parameters.
+Defaults to value returned by "os.cpu_count()". - calculate_sensitivities (list of str or bool) If true, solver calculates sensitivities of all input parameters.
 If only a subset of sensitivities are required, can also pass a list of input parameter names pybamm.
 Solution or list of pybamm.
 Solution objects.